hawtio/hawtio/hawtio-web/src/main/webapp/app/forms/doc/developer.md

 The **label** and **tooltip** properties are not part of JSON Schema; but an extension like the **tabs** property above.

-## Adding custom directive attributes to the control
+## Customising the element or attributes of the control

-There are various extra directives you can add to <input> controls like ng-hide and so forth which you can do using a nested **input-attributes** object.
+There are various extra directives you can add to &lt;input&gt; controls like [ng-hide](http://docs.angularjs.org/api/ng.directive:ngHide), [typeahead](http://angular-ui.github.io/bootstrap/#/typeahead) and so forth which you can do using a nested **input-attributes** object.

     properties: {
       foo: {